What we do

 HELPING THE SICK

 While undergoing chemo treatment for lung cancer, this woman had a bad reactionto the drugs.
 Her eyes shut and she required surgery.
 Because of the way she looks, people were staring at her, and she was too embarassed to walk outside.
 We helped.
-Unfortunately she lost her battle with cancer this month.
+Unfortunately she lost her battle with cancer.
 Rest in Peace.

 PROVIDING SUPPORT